saucer/saucer.docs/Installation.md

 saucer init <name>
 ```
 +++ CPM
+!!!
+You may want to replace `#master` with `#dev` if you want to use the latest features.
+!!!
 ```cmake # CMakeLists.txt
 CPMAddPackage("gh:saucer/saucer#master")
 target_link_libraries(<target> saucer)
 ```
 +++ Fetch Content
+!!!
+You may want to add `GIT_TAG dev` to `FetchContent_Declare` if you want to use the latest features.
+!!!
 ```cmake # CMakeLists.txt
 include(FetchContent)